103CD - Pat Thomas / The Locals - Play The Music Of Anthony Braxton - CD plus downloadTweet

 4 – You’ll still be able to access your music through your Bandcamp collection even when you buy direct from Discus.

-An exciting live performance recorded at the Konfrontation Festival, Ulrichsberg in 2006, featuring six early compositions by Anthony Braxton arranged for the band by Pat Thomas.
+An exciting live performance recorded at the festival Konfrontationen Nickelsdorf in 2006, featuring six early compositions by Anthony Braxton arranged for the band by Pat Thomas.

 When Discus Music asked Pat what recording he had in his personal archive that he would most like to see released, this one was Pat’s choice.
 Pat’s arrangements of these angular melodies allow Alex Ward’s stratospheric clarinet to fly over the band’s churning grooves, and much excitement was generated in the process – as can be heard from the wild audience response!